charlax/dotfiles/doc/archlinux-install.md

 ## Boot

-Get into bios with F2.
+- Get into bios with F2.
+- Choose boot device with F10 (when Intel logo shows up).

 ## Wifi